About IBé Arts Institute

 Studio and Gallery

-Plan a workshop, family event or professional development program.
+Contact us to plan a workshop, family event or professional development program in this historic space.

 Today, the Institute highlights stories long left untold, offering a site where art, history, and reclamation converge—inviting reflection, dialogue, and a deeper understanding of place.